KL13NT/cppbasics/README.md

 > This tutorial is built mainly for Valarium.
 I'm going to cover all the way to structs and maybe further if requested, tho no plans of extending are put yet.

-> Disclaimer: I'm in no way a C++ professional, I'm just a student just like you and could have made mistakes, tho not big one I hope.
+> Disclaimer: I'm in no way a C++ professional, I'm just a student just like you and could have made mistakes, tho not big ones I hope.
 If you see something that needs improvement don't hesitate to mention me on Discord!

 # Roadmap
 #### Module-1